DianDYu/MIDAS_dialog_act/README.md

 # MIDAS Dialog Act
 Implementation for the paper [MIDAS, A Dialog Act Annotation Scheme for Open-Domain Human-Machine Spoken Conversations](https://arxiv.org/abs/1908.10023).
-Implemented based on [Huggingface transformers](https://github.com/huggingface/transformers)
+The implementation is based on [Huggingface transformers](https://github.com/huggingface/transformers)